Chart Color Schemes

 Narara has strong levels of nearby infrastructure activity, ranking in the top 30% nationally

-Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified 17 projects that may impact the region.
-Notable initiatives include Narara Valley Estate, Narara Ecovillage, Narara Community Centre and Library Redevelopment, and Wyoming Shopping Village Upgrade.
-The following list details those expected to be most relevant.
+The performance of an area is significantly influenced by changes in local infrastructure, major projects, and planning initiatives.
+AreaSearch has identified 16 such projects that are expected to impact the area.
+Notable projects include Narara Valley Estate, Narara Ecovillage, Narara Community Centre and Library Redevelopment, and Wyoming Shopping Village Upgrade.
+The following list details those projects likely to be most relevant.

 Professional plan users can use the search below to filter and access additional projects.